swajid/review_and_read_ahead/README.md

 And not apply to Boston University and Florida etc.
 So these are very small people and they're dummies
 In front of a Judge, they will only melt
+"How are you affiliated with Cornell, you're not even an alumni" - the Judge, probably LOL

+To put a case together, there's a lot of thinking and writing involved, Im just dropping some hints about what im thinking about I got you, dont worry about a thing.
+I have so many aces up my sleeve
 -->

 ```